 FSANZ invited public submissions on the Initial Assessment Report.
-The public comment period commenced on 23 May 2007 and closed six weeks later on 4 July 2007.
+The public comment period commenced on 23 May 2007 and closed on 4 July 2007.
 Seven submissions were received; one opposed and six supported or tentatively supported the Application pending the outcome of the safety assessment.
-Submissions received during the first round of public comment are summarised in Attachment 5.